 Actively involved committees prepare for the board meetings

-This committee clarifies, through its analyses, the strategic orientations submitted to the Board of Directors and monitors the implementation and progress of significant operations that are under way.
-It ensures that the main financial balances are preserved.
-Within this framework, the committee reviews the main strategic lines of development, options and projects presented by the General Management, and their economic and financial consequences, acquisition opportunities, and financial transactions liable to significantly change the balance sheet structure.
-The committee also makes sure that the Company’s commitments with regard to Sustainable Development have been duly taken into consideration, in light of the issues specific to the Group’s business activities and its objectives.
-Finally, the Committee reviews the proposed strategic orientations, as defined by the Board of Directors, with a view to consultation of the Central Works Council.
+The remit of this committee is to throw light, through its analyses and debates, on the Group’s strategic orientations as submitted to the Board of Directors and to monitor the implementation and advancement of significant operations in progress.
+It examines the main strategic lines of development, options and projects presented by the General Management, and their economic, financial, societal and environmental consequences; opportunities for acquisitions, financial transactions liable to significantly change the balance sheet structure; the Company’s commitments with regard to Sustainable Development, in light of the issues specific to the group’s business activities and its objectives and the proposed strategic orientations to be defined by the Board, with a view to consultation of the Central Works Council.

-The main remits of the Human Resources and Remuneration Committee are in particular to make proposals with regard to the remuneration of the Chairman of the Board of Directors and that of the Chief Executive Officer, the total amount of the attendance fees to be submitted for approval to the Annual General Meeting and their method of distribution of such fees, and the implementation of long-term incentive plans such as for example, plans for free grants of shares.
+The main missions of the Human Resources and Remuneration Committee are to make proposals with regard in particular to the fixed and variable remuneration of the Chairman of the Board and that of the Chief Executive Officer; the total amount of the attendance fees to be submitted to the Annual General Meeting and their method of distribution of such fees; the implementation of long-term incentive plans such as, for example, those that could provide for the distribution of stock options or for free grants of shares.

 The Committee examines all the other components of the Human Resources policy such as, for example, labour relations, recruitment, diversity, talent management and fostering employee loyalty.
 The Committee also makes sure that the rules of ethical conduct, as set out in the Code of Business Ethics, and the Group’s strong values, such as respect and integrity, that must be widely disseminated, known and put into practice.